MayuKuno/mystudylog/algorithm/roman-to-integer.md

    ```typescript
       return integers.reduce((acc, x, i) => x < integers[i + 1] ? acc - x : acc + x, 0);
    ```

+___
+## Common Techniques

+- Using `s.split('').map(c => roman[c])`, it converts a Roman numeral string s into an array of corresponding integer values by splitting the string and mapping each character to its integer value.
+- Using `reduce()`, it iteratively calculates the integer value of the Roman numeral string.
+It employs addition or subtraction based on Roman numeral rules by comparing adjacent integers in the array.

 [back](/)